Thayatal

 (c)NPTT Marek

 The black stork can often be spotted when fishing between Hardegg and Überstieg.
-This distinctive black wader already starts to return from its East African winter habitat in the middle of March and is one of the first animals that hail the arrival of spring in the Thaya Valley.
+This distinctive black wader already starts to return from its East African winter habitat in the middle of March and is one of the first animals that announce the arrival of spring in the Thaya Valley.

 A crayfish under the water